-- 6. If using ACUCOBOL 6.0 or 6.1, open the Visual C++ project named wrun32.dsw located in lib\ directory of the AcuGT installation.
-Add the files dmapi51.lib, dmacu52.lib, dmdcic.lib to the project.
-Build the project to obtain the new wrun32.dll file. - 7.
-If using ACUCOBOL 6.2 or 7.0, open the Visual .NET project named wrundll.vcproj located in the lib\ directory of the AcuGT installation.
-Add the files dmapi51.lib, dmacu52.lib, and dmdcic.lib to the project.
-In the property, choose to use the MFC's common DLL.
-Build the project to obtain the new wrun32.dll file. - 8.
-If using ACUCOBOL 8.0, edit the Visual .NET project named wrundll.vcproj located in the lib\ directory of the AcuGT installation. - a) change UseOfMFC from "0" to "2" - b) add dmacu80.lib dmdcic.lib dmapi51.lib to AdditionalDependencies c) Use VS2005 to build the project and obtain the new wrun32.dll file ccbl32.exe -zdx -Fx3 bench.cbl
+- 7. If you are using ACUCOBOL-GT 6.0 or 6.1, open the VS6.0 project named wrun32.dsw located in the lib directory of the ACUCOBOL-GT installation.
+Add the files dmacu52.lib, dmdcic.lib and dmapi52.lib to the project.
+Build the project to obtain a new wrun32.dll file. - 8.
+If you are using ACUCOBOL-GT 6.2 or 7.0, open the VS2003 project named wrundll.vcproj located in the lib directory of the ACUCOBOL-GT installation.
+Add the files dmacu52.lib, dmdcic.lib and dmapi52.lib to the project.
+In the property, select MFC's common DLL.
+Build the project to obtain a new wrun32.dll file. - 9.
+If you are using ACUCOBOL-GT 8.0, edit the VS2005 project named wrundll.vcproj located in the lib directory of the ACUCOBOL-GT installation. - a) Change UseOfMFC from "0" to "2" (i.e., Use MFC in a shared DLL) - b) Add dmacu80.lib dmdcic.lib dmapi52.lib to AdditionalDependencies, for example: